-- 1.3.1 The principle of the development has been considered to be acceptable through the allocation of the site within the Local Plan Part 2 2019 for residential development of up to 200 dwellings and also the granting of Outline Planning Permission under reference number 20/00844/OUT. - 1.3.2 There is currently an outline planning application pending (20/00845/OUT) which was presented to Planning Committee and approved subject to completion of a s.106 Agreement in June 2022.
+- 1.3.1 The principle of the development has been considered to be acceptable through the allocation of the site within the Local Plan Part 2 2019 for residential development of up to 200 dwellings and also the granting of Outline Planning Permission under reference number 20/00844/OUT. - 1.3.2 Planning permission was refused under reference number 22/00894/REM to construct 104 dwellings (reserved matters access, appearance, landscaping, layout and scale Planning reference 20/00844/OUT) on the grounds of the proposal leading to overbearing, overshadowing and overlooking issues upon the immediate neighbouring properties.
+This application is currently subject to an appeal awaiting a start date. - 1.3.3 There is currently an outline planning application pending (20/00845/OUT) which was presented to Planning Committee and approved subject to completion of a s.106 Agreement in June 2022.
 The application was for outline planning permission with all matters reserved for 60 assisted living apartments with access from Walker Street.
 The application is pending awaiting the signing of a Section 106 Agreement. - 1.3.3 The site was formerly occupied by a primary school which included playing fields to the west of the main school buildings, which have since been demolished.
-Pedestrian and vehicular access to the school was situated off Lynncroft. - 1.3.4 The main issues relate to whether the principle of residential development is acceptable; whether the layout and design of the development is acceptable, whether there will be any impacts upon residential amenity, whether there would be any detrimental impact on highway safety, contamination of the land, flood risk and the impact on local wildlife/biodiversity. - 1.3.5 The benefits of the scheme are that the proposal would provide a wide range of size and type of accommodation which would contribute to the delivery of housing stock within the Borough, would provide affordable housing of an amount that would accord with Local Plan policy, it would be set within a layout which encourages sustainable modes of transport with connections to both the built up area of Eastwood and beyond and would provide a good standard of living for the future occupiers.
+Pedestrian and vehicular access to the school was situated off Lynncroft. - 1.3.4 The main issues relate to whether the principle of residential development is acceptable; whether the layout and design of the development is acceptable, whether there will be any impacts upon residential amenity, whether there would be any detrimental impact on highway safety, contamination of the land, flood risk and the impact on local wildlife/biodiversity.

+- 1.3.5 The benefits of the scheme are that the proposal would provide a wide range of size and type of accommodation which would contribute to the delivery of housing stock within the Borough, would provide affordable housing of an amount that would accord with Local Plan policy, it would be set within a layout which encourages sustainable modes of transport with connections to both the built up area of Eastwood and beyond and would provide a good standard of living for the future occupiers.
 The development would be in accordance with the policies contained within the development plan.
-This is given significant weight.

-1.3.6 The Committee is asked to resolve that planning permission be granted subject to the conditions outlined in the appendix.
+This is given significant weight. - 1.3.6 The Committee is asked to resolve that planning permission be granted subject to the conditions outlined in the APPENDIX.